 In 2021, U.S. exports of goods and services to China were $188.3 billion, up 13.9% from 2020, and imports from China were $527.6 billion, up 17.1% from 2020.
 As a result, the trade deficit with China increased to $339.2 billion.

 In 2021, exports to China accounted for 7.4% of total U.S. exports, and imports from China accounted for 15.5% of total U.S. imports.
 Exports were led by industrial supplies and materials, which accounted for 26.3% of U.S. exports to China, and imports were led by consumer goods except food and automotive, which accounted for 48.2% of U.S. imports from China.

 Source: U.S. Bureau of Economic Analysis

-China’s Industrial Policy
+The PRC’s Industrial Policy

 The PRC continues to pursue a wide array of industrial plans and related policies that seek to limit market access for imported goods, foreign manufacturers and foreign services suppliers, while offering substantial government guidance, resources, and regulatory support to local industries.
 The beneficiaries of these constantly evolving policies are not only state-owned enterprises but also other domestic companies attempting to move up the economic value chain.